Khadeeejah/Technical-Writing/ckzsycw0x007t9ss123rydbzr.md

 ### Fixed Point Numbers

-Fixed point numbers are similar to float data type but the main difference is that we need to specify the number of bits required for the integer part and fractional part in fixed-point numbers whereas, in float, it is not necessary.
+Fixed point numbers are similar to float data types, but the main difference is that we need to specify the number of bits required for the integer and fractional parts in fixed-point numbers, whereas, in float, it is not necessary.

-We use fixed/ufixed keywords to specify fixed-point numbers of various sizes.
-We need to specify the fixed-point numbers in the following manner – fixedMxN and ufixedMxN.
-Here M represents the number of bits taken by the type and N represents how many decimal points are available.
+We use fixed/unfixed keywords to specify fixed-point numbers of various sizes.
+We need to specify the fixed-point numbers in the following manner: fixedM x N and ufixedM x N. Here M represents the number of bits taken by the type and N represents how many decimal points are available.

-Solidity does not fully support Fixed Point numbers yet, hence we can declare Fixed Point numbers but we cannot assign them to or from them.
+Solidity does not fully support fixed-point numbers yet, hence, we can declare fixed-point numbers but we cannot assign them to or from them.

 The operations available for fixed-point numbers are –